lellaaditya/Cont-Docker-Kubernetes/Demo/Kubernetes/Readme.md

 # Control plane components

 kube-apiserver

-etcd

-kube-scheduler
+- Takes all the requests from the external world.The API server is the front end for the Kubernetes control plane
+- Used to manage create and config k8s external components and parts of cluster all communication to each other etcd
+- Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data kube-scheduler

 kube-controller-manager
+- a controller is a control loop that watches the shared state of cluster through the apiserver and makes changes attemptingto move the current state towards the desired state

 cloud-controller-manager
+- embeds cloud-specific control logic.Node controller,Route controller,Service controller
 # Node components

 kubelet
+- creation and manages the pod

 kube-proxy
+- provides networking,ip addresses,load balancing

 Container runtime
+- responsible for managing the execution and lifecycle of containers within the Kubernetes environment

+On-Prem

 kind lets you run Kubernetes on your local computer